 Following the exciting additions of our new courier services from last week, today we’re happy to announce the launch of improvements to your daily dashboard.
-We never get tired of making our product better and constantly listen to everyone’s feedback, so if you haven’t gotten in touch, please do!
+We never get tired of making our product better and constantly listen to everyone’s feedback, so please do if you haven’t gotten in touch!

 Without further ado, let’s see what we have for release today!